Adapted for the Internet from:

 As with length contraction and mass increase, the mathematicians encounter paradox when they plug

-the observer to receive the signal approaches eternity.
-At exactly the speed of light, the denominator goes to
+for the observer to receive the signal approaches eternity.
+At exactly the speed of light, the denominator

-0 and the numerator is in God’s hands.
-The signal never reaches our observer and he might as well be in
+goes to 0 and the numerator is in God’s hands.
+The signal never reaches our observer and he might as

-heaven.
-Under these circumstances, our mathematicians prefer to tell the layman that time is ‘undefined’
+well be in heaven.
+Under these circumstances, our mathematicians prefer to tell the layman that time is

 2.0 Math versus Phyz

-‘straight’ up and down or describes an arc, it can’t be both.
-If the passenger in his frame of reference is
+travels ‘straight’ up and down or describes an arc, it can’t be both.
+If the passenger in his frame of

-unaware of this phenomenon, the passenger is simply wrong.
-What he perceives or believes is irrelevant in
+reference is unaware of this phenomenon, the passenger is simply wrong.
+What he perceives or believes

-Physics.
-It only has importance to relativists, who exclaim with ignorant pride that relativity allows everyone to
+is irrelevant in Physics.
+It only has importance to relativists, who exclaim with ignorant pride that relativity

-‘straight’.
+travels ‘straight’.
 This is the source of his downfall.
-He died without hope, without understanding anything about the
+He died without hope, without understanding anything

-Universe.
+about the Universe.
 He believed that space was warped and that light traveled along this curved ‘surface’.
-In 1919, in

-reference to Eddington’s alleged confirmation of his theory, he remarked that his theory was correct.
+In 1919, in reference to Eddington’s alleged confirmation of his theory, he remarked that his theory was

 “ All these fifty years of conscious brooding have brought me no nearer to the